wazuh/wazuh-documentation/source/getting-started/architecture.rst

 Rotation and backups of archive files are recommended according to the storage capacity of the :ref:`Wazuh server <wazuh_server>`.
 By using cron jobs, you can easily manage to keep only a certain time window of archive files locally on the server, for example, *last year* or *last three months*.

-On the other hand, you may choose to dispense with storing archive files at all and simply rely on Elasticsearch for archive storage.
-This alternative might be preferred especially if you are running periodic Elasticsearch snapshot backups and/or a multi-node Elasticsearch cluster with shard replicas for high availability.
+On the other hand, you may choose to dispense with storing archive files at all and simply rely on Wazuh indexer for archive storage.
+This alternative might be preferred especially if you are running periodic Wazuh indexer snapshot backups and/or a multi-node Wazuh indexer cluster with shard replicas for high availability.
 You could even use a cron job to move snapshotted indexes to a final data storage server and sign them using MD5, SHA1, and SHA256 hashing algorithms.